 - Preservation or conservation.
 Which offers the best route to a sustainable population of an endangered species and why?

 Applicants should make sure they clearly indicate their availability (specific dates, if possible) in their cover letter.
-We are currently accepting applications for our spring positions (beginning as early as April 1st) AND summer positions (beginning as early as May 1st).
-The deadline to submit an application for SPRING positions is Sunday, January 29th by 11:59PM EDT.
-The deadline to submit an application for SUMMER positions is Sunday, March 12th by 11:59PM EDT.
-Anyone wishing to submit an application for the summer may send theirs in at any time.
+We will be accepting applications for our spring positions (beginning as early as April 1st) and summer positions (beginning as early as May 1st) through the end of January 2018.
+Specific deadlines to submit an application will be posted soon.
+Please note: regardless of when you submit an application, we will not be reviewing them until February 2018.

 Any additional questions should be directed to Monica Pepe via email at email@example.com or by calling the office at (508) 746-2522.

 WDC, Whale and Dolphin Conservation, is the leading international charity dedicated solely to the worldwide conservation and welfare of all whales, dolphins, and porpoises.
 WDC does not discriminate on the basis of race, color, religion, sex, sexual orientation, national or ethnic origin.